xdslproject/training-intro/practical/one/exercise_one.md

 Once you have changed to your work directory, now _cd_ into the _training-intro/practical/one_ directory that should be visible.
 In this you will see the _code.py_ file which we are going to work with in this exercise.
 This is a simple, contrived, Python example but is useful to illustrate the central concepts behind MLIR and xDSL.
 Our objective is to write a Python compiler which enables programmers to decorate functions and for these to then be compiled and executed natively.

-Let's take a look inside the _code.py_ file to see how this is driven.
+Let's take a look inside the _ex_one.py_ file to see how this is driven.

 ```python
 from python_compiler import python_compile